 Judicial discretionary decisions are often more complex when the combined incomes of both parents exceed a specific value ($187,200 in 2015).
 In these cases, the courts use a two-step approach to calculate child support requirements.

 The first step uses the basic child support guidelines to determine each parent’s child support responsibilities based on the maximum combined income level.
 Then the judge addresses the income over the combined maximum amount separately, using discretion to determine each parent’s total obligation.

 The Courts Consider Many Other Issues When Determining Child Support

 Of course, financial status is not the only issue that can lead to judicial discretion.
-The courts consider as many as 18 different factors, which include property distribution or parenting decisions made during the divorce, taxes, ages and needs of the children and many more.
-In other words, the basis for judicial child support decisions is as complicated as the intricacies behind the lives of all family members.
+The courts consider as many as 18 different factors, which include property distribution or parenting decisions made during the divorce, taxes, ages, and needs of the children and much more.
+In other words, the basis for judicial child support decisions is as complicated as the intricacies of the lives of all family members.

 Each Denville child support attorney at Veres & Riordan LLC addresses the best interests of the children while helping to ensure that our clients contribute to child support in an equitable manner.
 To learn more about the many considerations involved in helping to ensure that children obtain the support that they need, call us or use our convenient online contact form.